-Figure 4 depicts relative accuracy versus computational time of the iterative eigensolver for the first twenty eigenvalues measured against the reference solution.
+Figure 4 depicts relative accuracy versus computational time of the iterative eigensolver for the first twenty eigenvalues measured against the reference soluTable 2: Color-coding to differentiate between five different cases and two different methods.

+tion.
 We observe that the collocation method performs roughly twice as fast at the same level of accuracy.